Delaware LLC Dissolution | Corporate Dissolution Services

 There are many reasons why you may want to undertake a Delaware LLC dissolution (aka cancellation).
 Sometimes a LLC needs to be dissolved because the owner wishes to retire.
 Or, the business is no longer profitable.
 Other times the purpose for having the LLC has changed and the dissolution date stated in the operating agreement is near.

 It's important to dissolve your LLC the correct way.
+Sometimes you'll need the legal advice of a competent Delaware attorney.

 The Delaware statute regarding dissolution lays out the framework for dissolving your LLC.
 A LLC is dissolved and its business dealings concluded when one of the following occurs:

-- date stated in the operating agreement
+- Date stated in the operating agreement

-- when a certain set of events occur that have been specified in the operating agreement
+- When a certain set of events occur that have been specified in the operating agreement

-- when the members representing 2/3 of the ownership percentage vote or consent to dissolve the company
+- When the members representing 2/3 of the ownership percentage vote or consent to dissolve the company

-- at any time there are no members
+- At any time there are no members

 - Delaware Court of Chancery may decree a dissolution of the LLC upon application by or for a member of manager.
 (See section § 18-802 of the Delaware code.)